- Vienna to Istanbul via Tokyo: Introduction

 I had scheduled this trip to have a one night stopover in Vienna, which is one of my favorite cities in Europe.
-I definitely wanted to stay at either a Hyatt or Starwood property to get a head start on elite qualification for the year, though struggled with where to stay.
-Hyatt doesn’t have any properties in Vienna, while Starwood has three.
+I was deciding between the two Luxury Collection properties in the city to get a head start on elite qualification for the year.

 Hotel Imperial is widely considered to be one of the top hotels in Vienna, so I figured it was worth spending the night there.
 For review purposes you can’t beat a one night stay at a nicer property, so you can experience it without paying an arm and a leg.